 - when the director registers a new company to take over the previously insolvent business (known as illegal phoenix activity).

-If you believe you have breached your director’s duties, it is extremely important that you obtain independent financial and legal advice as soon as possible.
-The consequences for a breach of these duties is serious and it is important that you try to mitigate your potential liability quickly and efficiently.
+If you believe you have breached your directors’ duties, you must obtain independent financial and legal advice as soon as possible.
+The consequences of a breach of these duties are serious, and it is important that you try to mitigate your potential liability quickly and efficiently.
 Going forward, you must also ensure you comply with the:

 - law;